-This set of three fact sheets are designed to support the Trauma Sensitive Responses at Home and School video series, available below.
+Three fact sheets are designed to support the Trauma Sensitive Responses at Home and School video series.

 Individual Fact Sheets are available as separate documents, and all three fact sheets in one document.
-Accessible text versions of all fact sheets are also available.
+Accessible text versions of all fact sheets are also available in English and Spanish.

 Fact Sheets for Videos 1 through 3